-The Los Angeles Harbor Department (LAHD), an agency of the City of Los Angeles, also referred to as the Port of Los Angeles (Port), prepared this Draft Supplemental Environmental Impact Report (SEIR) to supplement and update the Berths 97-109 [China Shipping] Container Terminal Project Environmental Impact Statement/Environmental Impact Report (EIS/EIR) certified by the City of Los Angeles Board of Harbor Commissioners on December 18, 2008 (LAHD and USACE, 2008).
-The 2008 EIS/EIR evaluated the environmental impacts of the construction and operation of the China Shipping (CS) Container Terminal at Berths 97-109.
-This Draft SEIR evaluates the continued operation of the CS Container Terminal under new and/or modified mitigation measures.
-These changes to mitigation measures are collectively referred to as the "Revised Project."
-The term "Revised Project" is used throughout this document to encompass the broadest set of modifications to the project components and mitigations that were analyzed and approved in the previously certified Environmental Impact Report (EIR; the "Approved Project"), the details of which are described in Section 2.5 of this document.
+18 The full background of the CS Container Terminal is described in detail in Section 1.2.3 19 of this Recirculated Draft SEIR.
+In summary, LAHD prepared this Recirculated Draft 20 Supplemental Environmental Impact Report (Recirculated Draft SEIR) to supplement 21 and update the Berths 97-109 [China Shipping] Container Terminal Project 22 Environmental Impact Statement/Environmental Impact Report (EIS/EIR) certified by 23 the City of Los Angeles Board of Harbor Commissioners on December 18, 2008 (LAHD 24 and USACE, 2008).
+The 2008 EIS/EIR evaluated the environmental impacts of the 25 construction and operation of the China Shipping (CS) Container Terminal at Berths 97-26 109.
+This Recirculated Draft SEIR evaluates the continued operation of the CS 27 Container Terminal under new and/or modified mitigation measures.
+These changes to 28 mitigation measures are collectively referred to as the "Revised Project."
+The term 29 "Revised Project" is used throughout the Draft SEIR and this document to encompass the 30 broadest set of modifications to the Approved Project, the details of which were 31 described in Section 2.5 of the Draft SEIR.